arianeziehn/CEP2ASP/src/main/java/util/README.md

 # Util Folder

-In this folder, you can find basic and repetitively used classes for the patterns and queries.
+In this folder, you can find basic and repetitively used classes for the patterns and queries, e.g., KeySelector or TimeStampAssigners.

 ## Event types